douglas-george/timberhearth/storybook/story.md

 She crossed her arms as Jessica walked in.

-“Next time,” she said dryly, “I’m writing my own signs.”
+”Next time,” she said dryly, “I’m writing my own signs.”

 Jessica smiled, holding up the silver whisker.

-“At least we got our mouser.”
+”At least we got our mouser.”

 Poodler sighed happily, already surrounded by a small pile of kittens.